We’re all busy. You’re Busy; I’m Busy; Everybody’s Busy-Busy.

 Because, even though I don’t have the extra work of taking care of two other humans, I also don’t have anybody here looking at me and saying things like, “Can you at least get dressed before I come home from school, Mom…in case I have a friend with me or something?”

 My priorities shift, and I make different choices as a result.

 You see, I manage to fill my hours – even when I don’t have the long and impressive list of Busy-Credentials to blame.
 I fill my hours with things I choose to prioritize, or I fill my hours with procrastinating and ignoring the choices I need to make.

 Facebook?
 Twitter?
 Instagram?
 Cat videos?
 Hahaha.
 Nice try, kitten.
 Those hours are not as necessary as you think, and they don’t preclude the time it takes to maintain a blog (except maybe the cat videos?).

-Because they aren’t nearly as valuable, lasting or effective as Blogging.
+Because they aren’t nearly as valuable, lasting or effective as Sharing your Voice.

 I already talked about the 5 biggest reasons behind my belief that you need to be blogging for your business in last week’s post: Bloggers gotta Blog…but sometimes it sucks.
 I also talked about the 5 main reasons it sucks, and I asked for your feedback.
 Having time – or not having time – was the biggest complaint I heard.
 By far.